From the book and video guide Play the Blues Like … | By PETE MADSEN

 Start in open G with a trio of examples from “Fixin’ to Die.”
 To get to open G (D G D G B D) from standard tuning, drop strings 1 and 6 a whole step, from E to D, and string 5 from A to G.

 There are many versions of “Fixin’.”
 Ex.
-1 on page 38 is from a 1963 recording on which the tuning is dropped down a step-and-a-half to E and the tempo hovers around 190 bpm You’ll notice that White could combine alternating-bass and monotonic-bass in the same performance.
+1 is from a 1963 recording on which the tuning is dropped down a step-and-a-half to E and the tempo hovers around 190 bpm.
+You’ll notice that White could combine alternating-bass and monotonic-bass in the same performance.
 Ex.
 1 alternates the bass, travels back and forth between E and G in the treble and is a repeating pattern that sets up the groove.
 Play the figure with an open sound, strumming the strings with your thumb and index finger.

 Ex.
 2 uses a monotonic bass and is more subdued with the palm muting the strings.
 Allow the fleshy part of your picking-hand palm, closest to your pinky, to rest lightly on the bass strings.
 The 1963 version of “Fixin’” moves back and forth between these two grooves—these examples are a great place to start because they aren’t too hard to play and you should be able to get the tempos up pretty fast.